pankajmishra000/Python/README.md

 # Python
-Machine Learning Projects implemented in Python
+Computer Vision and Deep Learning Projects Implemented in Python.

+**Note**
+All the projects are implemented using Pytorch